osgeonepal/osgeonepal.github.io/README.md

 ## Join in Monthly Meetups of OSGEO community

-Meetings are scheduled on the first Wednesday of Every Month 7 pm onwards.
+Meetings are scheduled on the first Friday of Every Month 7 pm onwards.
 Join the **OSGEO Nepal** Jitsi meet room via link [here.](https://meet.jit.si/osgeonepal)

 Let's have open discussions!!!